woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-variations-report.md

 ### All Variations View

-By default, the Variations Report displays the All Variations view.
-All Variations that have had sales in the specified date range will be shown.
+By default, the Variations Report displays the `All variations` view.
+All variations that have had sales in the specified date range will be shown.

 ![Variations Report All Variations View](images/analytics-variations-report.png)